Skip to main content

 It wasn’t until the 2021 Game Awards that we got our first good, extended look at Senua’s Saga: Hellblade 2, while the first trailer we got was more of a tone piece.
 In that initial reveal, we simply saw landscapes as Senua let out a guttural and off-putting chant and made distorted facial expressions while the imagery became more and more disturbing.

-The newest gameplay reveal gives a much more cohesive look at what the game will actually be.
-After a bit of narration declaring war on the Gods, we come to Senua leading a band of warriors into a cave.
-As she gives orders to the others, we hear the familiar whispering voices in Senua’s head pulling her in different directions and asking questions.
+The gameplay reveal trailer gives a much more cohesive look at what the game will be.
+After some narration declaring war on the Gods, we come to Senua leading a band of warriors into a cave.
+As she gives orders to the others, we hear the familiar whispering voices in Senua’s head, pulling her in different directions and asking questions.
 She jogs in with the group, flaming torches and spears in hand, though Senua herself appears unarmed.

 In the mist, something massive lurks and groans.
-She pushes on, voices warning that “death is coming”, and inspects skeletal remains littering the cave.
-A giant crawls, appearing weak or tired, ahead.
+She pushes on, voices warning that “death is coming,” and inspects skeletal remains littering the cave.
+A giant crawls ahead, appearing weak or tired.
 She tells her men to hold back until the giant rests against the stone wall.
 She takes a flaming spear from one man as another throws a container of black liquid, presumably oil, onto the giant.
 When the spear hits, it erupts into flame.

 They pelt and attack the giant all the way back out of the cave and onto the beach, but still it pursues Senua, who realizes that it is she that the giant is after.
 Eventually making it back behind a barricade, Senua screams to attack, but the giant swipes the defenses away.
 The giant reaches out and appears to ask for Senua’s help, who then utters, “I know you.”